Fe-Bell/ReflectXMLDB/README.md

 ReflectXMLDB is cross platform and can run in Windows, Linux and MacOS operating systems that support the .Net Core initiative.

+# Features
+- Cross everything.
+ReflectXMLDB is thread and multi-process protected.
+Also it can run on Linux, MacOS and Windows.
+- Work with friendly XML database format that can be read by any regular text editor.
+- Use simple methods to write/read data to the databases.
+Forget complex query actions and focus on your actual code.
+- It is completely open source!

+More to come!

 # Get started
 Download ReflectXMLDB from our [nuget](https://www.nuget.org/packages/ReflectXMLDB/) links.